lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

   `https://` targets for HTTP/HTTPS protocols, and `tcp://` targets for TCP and tls-terminated-tcp protocols, for example `http://127.0.0.1:13378`.

-- Supported protocols:
+- Supported protocols by which the target will be presented:

+  **Note:** For `https` and `tls-terminated-tcp` protocols you must enable MagicDNS and HTTPS certificates for your tailnet on the [DNS page][tailscale_dns] of the admin console first.
+Once enabled, Tailscale automatically provisions a TLS certificate for the service.

   - `http`: Expose the service as an HTTP server on the configured port.

   - `https`: Expose the service as an HTTPS server on the configured port.

-    **Note:** You must enable MagicDNS and HTTPS certificates for your tailnet on the [DNS page][tailscale_dns] of the admin console first.
-Once enabled, Tailscale automatically provisions a TLS certificate for the service.

   - `tcp`: Forward raw TCP packets to the configured target.

   - `tls-terminated-tcp`: Forward TLS-terminated TCP packets to the configured target.

+- The `port` is where the target will be exposed.

-- The `path` is optional, defaults to `/`, and can be used only for the HTTP/HTTPS protocols.
+- The `path` is where the target will be exposed.
+Optional, defaults to `/`, and can be used only for the HTTP/HTTPS protocols.

 Before a service can accept traffic: